-Light traps are attractive to some insects, but pheromone traps offer increased flexibility in deployment and are much less expensive.
+Light traps are attractive to some insects, but pheromone traps offer increased flexibility in deployment and specificity.

-Sticky Traps: Some insects are attracted to bright yellow or other colors so they can be caught on colored sheets of plastic or cardboard that has been coated with glue.
-Sticky traps are usually used as a monitoring tool in greenhouses and orchards, although they can also be used as a control on indoor plants.
-By regularly checking the sticky traps a grower can find out when the first of the adult insects are present among the plants.
+Sticky Traps: Some insects are attracted to bright yellow or other colors so they can be caught on colored sheets of plastic or cardboard that is coated with glue.
+Sticky traps are used as a monitoring tool in greenhouses and orchards, although they may be used as a control on indoor plants.
+By regularly checking the sticky traps a grower can determine the initial presence of a potentially damaging insect population.

-- Yellow sticky traps attract adult whiteflies, flower thrips, fungus gnats, leafminers and cabbage loopers.
+- Yellow sticky traps attract adult whiteflies, flower thrips, fungus gnats, and leafminers

 - Bright blue traps are also available for flower thrips.

 Pheromone Traps: Individually packaged pheromone attractant traps are available for monitoring some species of moths.
 The traps are baited with a lure that mimics the odor given off by female moths to attract males for mating.
-The traps are used to find out when the main flights of adult moths occur so that sprays can be put on at the right time to have the greatest effect.
-Orchard growers use traps to time codling moth sprays so that they are used when the most moth eggs are hatching into caterpillars.
+The traps are used to find out when the main flights of adult insects occur so that management tactics can be instituted early to have the greatest effect.
+Orchard growers use traps to time codling moth sprays so that they are used when most moth eggs are hatching into caterpillars.

 Plastic pitfall traps are used for crawling pests in the field as well as in stored grain bins.
 The species and number of insects found in a trap should be recorded and charts constructed so that changes in population size can be easily noticed.

-Vertebrate Monitoring Traps Small secretive and sometimes nocturnal vertebrate pests are difficult to monitor.
-Traps are very important when checking on domestic rodent populations, mice and rats.
+Vertebrate Monitoring Traps Small, secretive, and sometimes nocturnal vertebrate pests are difficult to monitor.
+Traps are very important when checking on domestic rodent populations such as mice and rats.
+Types of traps include: